hamesjan/cse15l-lab-reports/lab-report-5-week-10.md

 # Test 2

-My implmentation is correct for this test, while their implmentation is wrong.
+My implmentation is incorrect for this test, while their implmentation is correct.
+We know this because in the test file, we need the link between the parenthesis, which also can not contain any whitespace within the link.
 Actual output:

 ```
-[baz]
+My implementation: [/bar\* "ti\*tle"]
+Their implmentation: []
 ```

 Expected: